Ways Your Business Can Avoid Cybercrime

 Why IT Security Should Be Your Top Priority

 As the variety and number of connected devices grow, so does the chance of having it compromised by hackers or malware.
-2017 saw major ransomware attacks like WannaCry and NotPetya affect businesses and individuals alike.
+2017 saw major ransomware attacks like WannaCry and NotPetya affect small businesses and individuals alike.
 These attacks revealed that malware and ransomware are becoming highly sophisticated in nature and vicious in their approach.
-Consequently, IT […]
+Consequently, […]

 5 Steps to Securing Your Crypto-Assets